 With this information, you can create a customer-centric business model.
+When you know your customer's goals and frustrations, you learn how to help them.

 Whether you have an Angry Andy or Abby Almost on your hands, these reviewer personas will help you tailor your responses to your customers' needs.